About the group

 Andre Francis (Right)

 Withdrawal from Aden.
 This film shows the official side of the final withdrawal of British troops from the colony of Aden, 128 years after the Aden Expedition.
 High Commissioner Sir Humphrey Trevelyan boarded an RAF aircraft at RAF Khormaksar after a short handover ceremony on 30 November 1967.
 The last troops to leave were the Royal Engineers.
-It was posted to YouTube by British Pathe on April 13, 2014.
+The film was posted to YouTube by British Pathe on April 13, 2014.